Stepan1411/Orbital-Strike-Cannon-nuke-generator/README.md

 # Orbital-Strike-Cannon-nuke-generator
-This script generates a tnuke like Wemmbu
+This script generates a nuke like Wemmbu

 How to use